RyanNeumann/Artificial_Intelligence/README.md

 # Artificial_Intelligence
-Welcome to DatabaseNeumann!
+Welcome to Artifical_Intelligence!
 Here you will find all my projects and labs.
 Grade generously!

 Remember, an A recieved keeps mama relieved.